hl7-eu/idea4rc/input/pagecontent/index.md

 > Specify **HL7 FHIR logical models** and **profiles** to be used within
 > the European project **IDEA4RC**.
 This project studies the
-> scale-up and implementation of an intelligent ecosystem to improve the
+> implementation of an intelligent ecosystem to improve the
 > governance, the sharing, and the re-use of health data for rare cancers.

+> scale-up and implementation of the digital Survivorship Passport to
+> improve people-centred care for childhood cancer survivors.

 ### The PancareSurPass Project